 The protagonist is a Gary Stue.
-The female lead, who seems quite sane and almost interesting as Mirdath in the framing narrative, is reduced in her reincarnation as Naani to an implausible object of Hodgson’s erotic fantasies, including his conspicuous sadism and foot fetishism.
+The female lead, who seems quite sane and almost interesting as Mirdath in the framing narrative, like one of Edgar Allan Poe’s Gothic women, is reduced in her reincarnation as Naani to an implausible object of Hodgson’s erotic fantasies, including his conspicuous sadism and foot fetishism.
 She responds extraordinarily well to being beaten and called a “baby slave”, while the narrator comments that it’s all done out of true love, as he thinks the reader will surely understand.
 There’s about 200 pages of that.
 Pathetic on its own, it is poison to this particular work.

 Both the worldbuilding and the treatment of Naani recall analysis of patriarchal legendary motifs like the Sumerian Shamhat who sleeps with Enkidu, Adam and Eve, Pandora, and Homer’s harridans (Calypso, Clytemnestra, Circe, the Sirens etc., to be compared to passive young Nausicaä who corresponds to Naani).
 Quoting from The Ecology of Freedom (1982): “A gnawing sense of inferiority and incompleteness stamps every aspect of the newly emergent male morality: evil abounds everywhere, pleasure and the senses are deceptive, and the chaos that always threatens to engulf the kosmos must be constantly warded off lest nature reclaim ‘civilization’.” (page 194 in the 2005 edition).